Social Media For Food Brands

 Food Marketing on Pinterest

 For brands in the food and beverage industry that are focused on packaged goods, Pinterest should be a top priority when it comes to social strategy.
 Because the channel offers images, videos, and a considerable community of foodies looking for the perfect meal, it’s an ideal place to showcase products in creative ways.
 The best food brands on Pinterest know the recipe for success: a healthy mix of boards and created and saved pins.
-Marketers using Pinterest have a unique opportunity to go beyond the standard advertisement and offer interactive lifestyle content social media users won’t find on any other channel.
+Marketers using Pinterest for business have a unique opportunity to go beyond the standard advertisement and offer interactive lifestyle content social media users won’t find on any other channel.

 Pinners can easily discover what they’re looking for through categorized boards (seasonal recipes, branded campaigns, and more), save their favorites for later, and share what they’ve made with your product.
 The “add photo” button is a notable feature for food brands on Pinterest — Pinners can publicly upload photos directly to pins of products or recipes they’ve tried so others can see their results.
 Want to generate brand affinity, trust, and interest?
 Pinterest is the space to do it.
 Leveraging Dash Hudson’s Pinterest Insights means you can drive traffic and increase ROI by gaining a deep understanding of the metrics and content that converts.